Back to National Guide

 • Removal of existing surface finish (tiles, coatings, or exposed membrane)

-• Substrate preparation: cleaning, grinding, and crack repair
+• Substrate preparation: cleaning, grinding, crack repair, and priming

 • Application of an external-grade waterproofing membrane compliant with AS 4654.1/4654.2